 For the purposes of this act, the following terms shall have the following meanings:

-(b) “Majority of Districts” shall mean the candidate who wins a majority of congressional districts in the State.
+(b) “Majority of Counties” shall mean the candidate who wins a majority of counties in the State.

 Section 3.
 Determination of Senatorial Election Outcome.

-Notwithstanding any provision of law to the contrary, the outcome of Senatorial elections in the State of [STATE] shall be determined by a majority of districts.
-The candidate who wins a majority of congressional districts in the State shall be declared the winner of the Senatorial election.
+Notwithstanding any provision of law to the contrary, the outcome of Senatorial elections in the State of [STATE] shall be determined by a majority of counties.
+The candidate who wins a majority of counties in the State shall be declared the winner of the Senatorial election.

 Section 4.
 Constitutional Authority.